-Harvard’s Walking Tour App Highlights Overlooked History
+Harvard’s Tour App Highlights Overlooked History

 Veritas, the Latin word for “truth” and Harvard’s motto, is visible all around the University’s campus—indoors and out and in myriad forms.
 Look above the door of Widener Library and it appears sculpted in stone.
 It is etched in stained glass in Memorial Hall’s transept and worked in metal on a Harvard Yard fence and a gateway to Harvard’s Soldiers Field in Allston, to name just a few places and forms.